Jacob-Lockwood/pencil/README.md

 ).
 Print (whether (the parsed input) is prime) to the console.

-“Syntax construct: Mapping
+“Syntax construct: Mapping.
 Note: This syntax isn't final.”
 A mapping of a <number> to { whether (it) is prime }.

 The result of applying (